Explicit or Implicit? Encoding Physics at the Precision Frontier: Outlook

 \item For the likelihood ratio estimation between DIS events, L-GATr consistently underperforms, even with increased network size.
 This suggests that the efficiency gain from assuming broken Lorentz-equivariance does not match the benefits from local feature processing and large-scale pre-training for the given size and complexity of the H1 training dataset.

 \item For weakly supervised anomaly detection, L-GATr and \textsc{OmniLearn} achieve comparable performance.
-We see slight potential benefits of the implicit approach for small signal injections and of the explicit approach for large signal injections. \end{enumerate} Finally, it is not clear whether the two approaches learn exactly the same underlying physics, and there is no practical impediment for combining them.
+We see slight potential benefits of the implicit approach for small signal injections and of the explicit approach for large signal injections. \end{enumerate} Finally, it is not clear whether the two approaches learn exactly the same underlying physics.
+One possible way to bring more clarity into this matter would be a dedicated study into the internal representations of pretrained and equivariant networks.
+However, such an analysis would be very challenging, since it would entail probing data representations with very high dimensions and there is no clear indication about which features of either the data or the architectures are relevant to improve performance on any given task.
+Furthermore, there is no practical impediment for combining the two approaches.
 Potential benefits of leveraging the two strategies at the same time will again have to be evaluated in terms of performance, computational cost, and usability in practice.